stevomatthews/srt/docs/API-functions.md

 If the `srctime` value is not provided (the default value of 0 is set), SRT will use internal clock and assign the packet submission time as the packet timestamp.
-If the sender wants to explicitly assign a timestamp to a certain packet. this timestamp MUST be taken from SRT Time Access functions.
+If the sender wants to explicitly assign a timestamp to a certain packet this timestamp MUST be taken from SRT Time Access functions.
 The time value provided MUST equal or exceed the connection start time (`srt_connection_time(..)`) of the SRT socket passed to `srt_sendmsg2(..)`.